 Total expenditure of $6991.

 This amount is contingent on how much you travel.
 Some immerse wholly in cultural exchange in their host country and school and hardly spend much travelling out.

 For me, I would scrimp on food, accommodation and transport, preferring to prepare my own meals and walk as much as I could.
 I walked around Santorini instead of hiring an ATV, and managed to spend only 53€ a day in Santorini.

 Want to know how to save while travelling?

 Want to know how to save while travelling as a student?

 Curious how I funded for my exchange single-handedly?

-Now that you’ve got an inside view of how much a typical exchange student spent, I hope it’ll help in planning for your next study abroad/ Europe trip!
+Now that you’ve got an inside view of how much a typical exchange student spent, I hope it’ll help in planning for your next study abroad or long-term Europe trip!